-- The Advisory Committee for that activity can make an application to the Executive and/or the Executive can recommend an application for Championship status.
-Application must be made in writing to the Executive Committee by September 1 to be added to the Annual Planning Meeting Agenda (APM).
-A representative from the activity must be available to present and answer questions at the APM. - 2.
-Applications must provide the following information: - a.
-Demonstrate the sport meets all Championship criteria. - b.
-Demonstrate positive reviews from convenors, that the Festival has moved around the province (if applicable) and provide financial statements showing the festival is financially sustainable. - Demonstrate how the activity is a school-based component (i.e. falls under school board jurisdiction, supported by administration, has necessary buy-in from educational staff). - d.
-Demonstrate organization and commitment to the sport by having ASAA hosts and convenors in place for the next two years. - e.
-Have a Commissioner selected to assume the role of Commissioner as described in ASAA Policy Section V.5.
+- I. Demonstrate the sport meets all Championship criteria. - II.
+Demonstrate positive reviews from convenors, that the Festival has moved around the province (if applicable) and provide financial statements showing the festival is financially sustainable. - III.
+Demonstrate how the activity is a school-based component (i.e. falls under school board jurisdiction, supported by administration, has necessary buy-in from educational staff). - IV.
+Demonstrate organization and commitment to the sport by having ASAA hosts and convenors in place for the next two years. - Have a Commissioner selected to assume the role of Commissioner as described in ASAA Policy Section V.5.